 - A wide range of other transferable skills

 You are likely to find that completing an internship helps you to stand out when applying for jobs both within and outside academia.

 We advertise internship opportunities with the Welsh Government three times a year, and with other organisations from time to time.
 UKRI also offers a policy internships scheme offering 3 month internships to ESRC funded students, typically advertised each summer.

-In the following 3 minute videos, Wales DTC students who have done internships describe their experiences and reflect on what they learned and how it influenced their PhDs.
+In the following 3 minute videos, Wales DTP students who have done internships describe their experiences and reflect on what they learned and how it influenced their PhDs.